Oliver Mbekeka

 Oliver Amani Mbekeka (born 22 August 1979) is a Ugandan football manager and former player who played as a forward.
-She has been a member of the Uganda women's national team.
+She is a former player of the Uganda women's national team, and the first woman to lead a men's team as a head coach in Uganda.

 Club career

 Mbekeka has played for Kampala Women, City Stars and She Corporate in Uganda, for Source de Kivu and OCL City in the Democratic Republic of the Congo and for APR FC in Rwanda.

 International career

 Mbekeka capped for Uganda at senior level during the 2000 African Women's Championship and the 2002 African Women's Championship qualification.
 She has played in 12 international matches.